apisorder/apisorder/README.md

 - 👋 Hi, my name is Jeff.
 - 👀 I’m interested in solving problems.
-- 🌱 I know a number of languages, and currently I am using either JavaScript or Python.
+- 🌱 I know a number of languages, and currently I am using JavaScript and Python in my projects.
 - 💞️ I am interested in projects with an emphasis on either UI or UX.
 - 📫 How to reach me: jcheng13@mail.sfsu.edu